bmaupin/langtrends-data/README.md

   - This is the score data intended to be published and used by the frontend
   - This file is not intended to be manually edited
   - This file contains no whitespace in order to reduce the size of data that needs to be transferred
-  - Scores do not contain IDs because there's no need for them and this reduces the size of data that needs to be transferred
 - [scores-full.json](data/scores-full.json)
   - This is the full list of scores
   - This file is not intended to be manually edited